Anna Jøsendal: Hammarby

 Hammarby announced the signing of Jøsendal at the end of December 2023.
 She signed a two-and-a-half year contract.

+Liverpool

+Liverpool announced the signing of Jøsendal on 9 January 2026.

 International career

 Jøsendal is a former Norwegian youth international for U15, U16, U17, U19, and U23.
 She played for the U19 team during the U19 European Championship in Scotland 2019.
 In August 2021, she was selected for the Norway senior national football team for the first time.
 In June 2022, she was included in Norway's squad for UEFA Euro 2022.
 She made her senior team debut on 25 June 2022 in a 2–0 friendly win against New Zealand at Ullevaal Stadion ahead of the European Championship.

 On 19 June 2023, she was included in the 23-player Norwegian squad for the FIFA Women's World Cup 2023.